The best day trips from Vienna: cheat sheet

-If you do want to travel around more, check out my Austria itinerary that’ll have you changing hotels faster than you can say Österreich.
-And before you head out, read up on these tips and tricks for an Austrian vacation.
+Pro tip: If you do want to travel around even more, check out my Austria itinerary that’ll have you changing hotels faster than you can say Österreich (road trip, baby!).

 Click over to Google Maps for the route map